 Traveling through Kolkata is an adventure!
 There are so many sights, points of interest and sounds to take in that it’s hard to know exactly what you should do.
 But, just like every other great tourist destination, Kolkata has a vast list of must-visit destinations for while you are in town!

-Check out this list of Kolkata points of interest and enjoy your time in this vibrant place.
+Check out this list of the best places to visit in Kolkata with the most important points of interest and enjoy your time in this vibrant place.

 Sundarbans National Park

 If you are in Kolkata you can’t pass up the chance to visit the unique, national wildlife.
 As we mentioned before, the region of Kolkata is home to the Bengal Tiger, so if you visit the Sundarbans you might see one!